deejaygraham/deejaygraham.github.io/_posts/2017-01-30-building-a-custom-powershell-cmdlet-in-csharp.markdown

 <script src="https://gist.github.com/deejaygraham/a54146d62f4846a0f85ec8fd1cb42cf6.js"></script>

-To make this class into a Cmdlet, I need to derive the class from <code>System.Management.Automation.Cmdlet</code>.
+To make this class into a Cmdlet, I need to derive the class from <code class="powershell">System.Management.Automation.Cmdlet</code>.
 I also need to decide what the class name is going to be and what it should be called in PowerShell.